jabree00/cyberProjects/tutorials/tcpdump.md

   <li>-w myfile.pcap means save this packet capture to the myfile.pcap file.</li>
   <li>-r myfile.pcap means "let me read this packet capture in myfile.pcap."</li>
   <li>-v and -vv and -vvv all mean "give me more details on this packet capture."
 The more v's the more detail.</li>
   <li>-c someValue means "stop after you have captured someValue number of packets."
-If someone writes it like, -c3 instead of -c 3, its ok. </li>
+If written like -c3 instead of -c 3, it is ok.</li>
   <li>-n means "Do not convert an IP address to its hostname."
 Why?
 We do this to help with troubleshooting, speed, and staying covert.</li>
   <li>-nn means "Do not convert IP address or ports." </li>
   <li>-X to display hex and ASCII</li>